Anti-Inflammatory Diet Plan →

 Prepping the Pears

-One reason that this recipe is so easy to make is that there isn’t much prep to do.
+One reason that this recipe is so easy to make is that there’s minimal prep time, and the total time is just over 30 minutes.
 You do need to wash the pears, of course, but you don’t have to peel them unless you want to.
 I like the rustic look and the extra fiber in the skin, so I keep it on.

 You just need to slice 6 to 8 pears in half, from the top to the bottom.
 Cut straight through the core and be sure to use a sharp knife – it’s much easier and safer that way!